March 2026 Meeting

 Latest Guild News

-The next WWG meeting is scheduled for Tuesday, September 17, 2024 at 7:30pm via ZOOM ONLY.
-The...
+The next WWG event is scheduled for Tuesday, February 17, 2026 at 7:30pm at the VFW...

-The next WWG meeting is scheduled for Tuesday, August 20, 2024 at 7:30pm at the VFW in...
+The next WWG event is scheduled for Tuesday, October 21, 2025 at the Falls Church VFW (and via...

-The next WWG meeting is scheduled for Tuesday, July 16, 2024 at 7:30pm at the VFW in Falls Church,...
+The July 2025 WWG event is scheduled for Tuesday, July 22 at 7:30pm at the VFW in Falls Church....

 Welcome to the Washington Woodworkers Guild, the premiere woodworking organization serving Washington, D.C., Maryland, and Virginia.
 We’re glad that you found our woodworking club!